Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

   ```
 3. Launch Web AppBuilder using the startup batch file.
 Create a New Default (2D) app.
 Give it a title `Custom Theme` and click `OK`.

 4. Click the HackerlabTheme and click `Save`.
 Notice the default `Style` is light blue and contains one `Layout`, but the header controller is dark gray.
-We are going change this to match our theme using CSS.
+You are going to style this theme using CSS.

 5. Click the `HackerlabTheme\styles\default` folder and edit the style.css.
 Make sure you save your changes after each step.
 Throughout this lab you will see the name jimu which is the [Jimu CSS framework] (https://developers.arcgis.com/web-appbuilder/api-reference/css-framework.htm) in Web AppBuilder.